corretto/amazon-corretto-crypto-provider/tests/ci/cdk/README.md

 Notes:
 * `AWS_ACCOUNT` specifies the AWS account the CI wishes to propogate resources to.
 Default is the ACCP team account if not defined.
 * `GITHUB_REPO_OWNER` specifies the GitHub repo targeted by this CI setup.
 Default is `corretto` if not defined.
 * `GITHUB_BRANCH` specifies the branch on the GitHub repo that has the CI scripts you wish to deploy.
-Default is `develop` if not defined.
+Default is `main` if not defined.
 * https://github.com/${GITHUB_REPO_OWNER}/amazon-corretto-crypto-provider.git

 **NOTE**: Ensure that your local default AWS region matches CDK's. `run-cdk.sh` will look at `CDK_DEPLOY_REGION`, and AWS SDK/CLI will look at `AWS_DEFAULT_REGION`.
 These two variables should match.